junioreif/OpenMiChroM/docs/source/GettingStarted/install.rst

     **OpenMiChroM** relies on the `OpenMM <http://openmm.org/>`_ API to run chromatin dynamics simulations.
 OpenMM can now also be installed via pip, which may be preferable for some users.
-To install OpenMM using pip, run:
+OpenMM is now available as a pip-installable package.
+You can install it using pip openmm[cuda12] to iinstall to use with GPU's or openmm to install for CPU's only:

     .. code-block:: bash

-        pip install OpenMM
+        pip install openmm[cuda12]

     Alternatively, if you prefer using conda, install OpenMM from the `conda-forge channel <https://conda-forge.org/>`_ with: